 Using detergent to power a boat is a fun science experiment.
 You will learn to make a boat that runs only on detergent.
 Find out!
 How surface tension of water is affected to power your boat.

-- Sheet of cardboard or Styrofoam
+- A sheet of cardboard or Styrofoam

-- Liquid dish soap
+- Liquid dishwashing soap

 - Dropper or Pencil

-- Cut a sheet of cardboard into the shape of boat.
-It should be 2 inch long and 1.5 inch wide and make triangular shaped notch in its back (as shown in the figure).
+- Cut a sheet of cardboard into the shape of a boat; it should be 2 inches long and 1.5 inches.

-Watch your boat going around the tub!
+Now, watch your boat going around the tub!
 It will move forward.

 - Use different materials to build your boat and find out!
 Which material provides more speed?

 - Can you rotate your boat without moving it forward or backward?
 Think about it.